Intro-CS-App-Dev-and-Deploy/Hello-World/README.md

 Final Expectations (with Instructions, Vocabulary, & Explanations (Including URLs and IDE Use) )
 - Create a flat and static program, see exemplarHelloWorld
 - Use either form of concatenation to print developer messages to the console ("only what a programmer would see")
-- Pick a number and create println statements with concatenation (either variables or formulae) manipulating that number with operators, assignments operators, and modulo (modulus)
+- Pick a number and create println statements with concatenation (either variables or formulae) manipulating that number with all operators (4), increment (1), decrement (1), all assignments operators (4), and modulo (modulus)
 - Note: modulus is the mathematics' description for the symbol, modulo, that looks like a percent symbol.
-If understood as a fraction, the numerator has different meaning
+If understood as a fraction, the numerator has the modulo meaning

 Blocks of code, Emphasized Functions
 - Variables are initiated at the beginning of a program (Global Variables) or when needed (local variables)